-[Updated on 12th April 2014.]
+[Updated on 18th June 2014.]

 The services I provide to ESET are quite wide-ranging, but they include blogging on the ESET blog page.
 I stopped contributing to SC Magazine’s Cybercrime Corner some time ago, and that page seems to have been removed.
 I’ll be looking back over my articles for that venue to see which might usefully be republished.
 Sometime…

 The ESET Threat Center and We Live Security pages include links to a range of resources.
 More specifically, the ESET resources page and includes white papers written specifically for ESET, papers for external conferences and workshops submitted on ESET’s behalf, links to articles written for outside publications and sites, again on ESET’s behalf, ESET’s monthly threat reports, for which I often provide articles and editing, while some of my conference presentations are available as slide decks here.

 Some articles and conference papers can’t be posted on a commercial site for copyright-related reasons, so I tend to post them on this site instead.
 When I remember.
-Actually, most of that stuff is now posted to Geek Peninsula.
+Specifically, most of that stuff is now posted to Geek Peninsula.

-I run several other specialist security blogs completely independently of ESET, and these include a blog focused on hoaxes, spam, scams and similar nuisances (thanks to ESET N. America CEO and long-time friend and colleague Andrew Lee, you can also access this as http://www.virushoax.co.uk), and another that focuses (mostly) on Apple malware: essentially, it’s the current incarnation of the old Mac Virus web site originally founded by Susan Lesch, and includes contributions from Old Mac Bloggit, the well-known pseudonym.
+I run several other specialist security blogs completely independently of ESET, and these include a blog focused on hoaxes, spam, scams and similar nuisances (thanks to ESET N. America CEO and long-time friend and colleague Andrew Lee, you can also access this as http://www.virushoax.co.uk), and another that focuses (mostly) on Apple malware: essentially, it’s the current incarnation of the old Mac Virus web site originally founded by Susan Lesch, and sometimes includes contributions from Old Mac Bloggit, the well-known pseudonym.
+It’s

 We no longer host the AMTSO blog, and I don’t do any administration on the main AMTSO site any more.
 I do, however, maintain an independent AV-testing blog/resource called, imaginatively, Anti-Malware Testing, and this archives most of the articles I originally posted on the old AMTSO blog – of course, they do not represent AMTSO’s official views.
 I also blog occasionally at other sites, include Infosecurity Magazine, (ISC)2 and Securiteam.
-I used to flag current articles, papers, blogs and media coverage at The Geek Peninsula (some of this is also tweeted via http://twitter.com/DavidHarleyBlog/) but I was having trouble remembering to update it.
+I used to flag current articles, papers, blogs and media coverage at The Geek Peninsula (most of this is also tweeted via http://twitter.com/DavidHarleyBlog/) but I was having trouble remembering to update it.
 I’m now using it as a repository for (most of) my papers, some of my articles, pointers to my current and past blogs, and so on.

 There are also some photographs here and there: Postcards from is a selection from our huge collection of travel photographs, Flower Portraits is about astronomy (I’m kidding!
 It’s floral photographs!) and Words is other (mostly travel) writing with more photos, all maintained by Jude Harley.
 Much more to come. :)

 Small Blue-Green World